fuankarion/Vision17/Lab1-Linux/readme.md

 ## Preparation

-1. Boot from a live cd, we suggest to use  [Ubuntu gnome](http://ubuntugnome.org/) distribution, or any ubuntu derivative.
+1. Boot from a live cd, we suggest to use  [Ubuntu gnome](http://ubuntugnome.org/) distribution, or another ubuntu derivative.

 2. (Optional) Configure keyboard layout and software repository Go to the the *Activities* menu (top left corner, or *start* key):